r0x0r/pywebview/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in the pywebview code, please get in touch via roman@flowrl.com Please do not report any vulnerabilities in node_modules dependencies of the pywebview website.
+If you find a vulnerability in the pywebview code, please get in touch via [roman@flowrl.com](mailto:roman@flowrl.com).
+Please do not report any vulnerabilities in the node_modules dependencies of the pywebview website.